 Unearthing Aquae Sulis – Life in a Roman Town

-Our brand-new two-part session for 2021!
 This session uses primary evidence to discover more about the day-to-day life of a Roman town with special relevance to Aquae Sulis, the Roman name for Bath.
-Included are two different handling activities, led by your Workshop Leader, using a combination of Roman artefacts and replicas to stimulate the child’s imagination and give a flavour of Roman life.
+Included is a handling activity led by your Workshop Leader, using a combination of Roman artefacts and replicas to stimulate the child’s imagination and give a flavour of Roman life.

 Make a booking